When an employee leaves your business, or a group member exits an organization, you need to keep your calendar secure and operational. Here’s how.

 - Click the Edit icon, then click Delete in the top right.

 - See more details about managing notifications here.

 There are a few things you can do to keep your calendar secure, and make calendar administration more efficient.

-- Use password protection for small group calendar links.
-That way, you can reset the password if a group member leaves; the remaining group members can keep using the same calendar link with the new password.
+- Use password protection for shareable calendar links.
+That way, you can reset the password if needed.

-- Review your calendar links periodically.
+- Review all calendar access periodically.
 You can do so by going to Settings > Sharing.
-You’ll see a list of all calendar links.
-Pay special attention to links with Modify permission, as this access level allows users to add, modify, or delete any calendar events.
+You’ll see a list of all calendar users, groups, and shareable links.

-- Learn more about best practices for calendar links here.
+- Learn more about calendar links and protecting calendar data.